jakobkubicki/skincareExt/README.md

 ## Installation

-Use npm (node package manager) to install the necessary packages.
+Use npm to install the necessary packages.

 ```
 npm install